Islamic State claims Jakarta attack, targets Indonesia for first time

 As people poured out of the cafe, two waiting gunmen opened fire on them.
 At the same time, two militants attacked a police traffic post nearby, using what he described as hand grenade-like bombs.

 After the militants had been overcome, a body still lay on the street, a shoe nearby among the debris.
-The city center's notoriously jammed roads were largely deserted.
+The city centre's notoriously jammed roads were largely deserted.

 Indonesia has seen attacks by Islamist militants before, but a coordinated assault by a team of suicide bombers and gunmen is unprecedented and had echoes of the sieges seen in Mumbai seven years ago and in Paris last November.